JanssenProject/jans/docs/janssen-server/config-guide/config-tools/curl-guide.md

 ### Add New Scope to Client

-To the above client, lets append the profile, so the scope attrib should now have value "openid user_name profile"`.
+To the above client, let's append the profile, so the scope attrib should now have value "openid user_name profile"`.
 This new value will be patched onto the client.

 1. Obtain an Access Token with scope `https://jans.io/oauth/config/openid/clients.write`
 ```